-A number of studies have examined ASD screening tools in different languages and cultural settings within the US and across the world^{50,59,60,61,62}.
+A number of studies have examined ASD screening tools in different languages and cultural settings within the US and across the world^{50,60,61,62,63}.
 The variability of results from these studies indicates that there is a need for additional research to adapt tools that will be valid (i.e., demonstrate adequate sensitivity and specificity) in diverse populations.
 Factors including level of educational attainment, language/literacy, rural versus urban locale, race, and ethnicity also impact screening reliability and validity as well as screen-positive rates.
 Examination of medical or state records for specific mention of ASD screening and diagnosis in individuals representing diverse demographic groups would be helpful in documenting disparities and in tracking improvements based on policy changes or improved access to care.

-It will be critical to evaluate the efficacy and effectiveness of screening instruments and programs in diverse samples of individuals, including long-term outcomes.
-Implementation studies examining the translation from research settings to community settings with diverse populations, including examining fidelity of adhering to screening protocols, also is a critical gap in the existing literature^{63,64, 65,}.
+It will be critical to evaluate the effectiveness of screening instruments and programs in diverse samples of individuals, including long-term outcomes.
+Implementation studies examining the translation from research settings to community settings with diverse populations are also needed^{64,65,66}.